getis/c64-usb-keyboard/README.md

 This project turns an original Commodore 64 case and keyboard into a USB keyboard mapped to function with the VICE C64 emulator.
-The full project is covered on my YouTube channel at https://youtu.be/dLfbL95iST4
+The full project is covered on my YouTube channel at https://youtu.be/dLfbL95iST4 and at https://bytesnbits.co.uk/commodore-64-usb-keyboard